rickwassing/cicada-develop/docs/overview-pipeline.rst

 Sleep Window Events
 ^^^^^^^^^^^^^^^^^^^

-An important part of analysing the Dataset is to define Sleep Window Events.
+An important part of analyzing the Dataset is to define Sleep Window Events.
 They can be created manually, imported from a sleep diary, or we can define Sleep Window Events by using an algorithm.
 Please refer to the section on :ref:`sleep analysis <analysis-sleep-top>` for in-depth instructions (highly recommended).
 Otherwise, use the quick instructions in the following sections to create Sleep Window Events.

 **To manually create Sleep Window Events,**